 - 8 AcSB members learn about new guidance from the IASB long before a final new or amended IFRS Standard is issued.
-They are made aware of new IASB projects and the IASB's preliminary views on issues significant to Canada through: - (a) updates from the AcSB staff, who monitors the IASB's activities throughout the project's life; and - (b) reports from the AcSB Chair and Director on their participation in international meetings with the IASB and other standard setters. - The AcSB deliberates the topics that are the subject of the IASB's projects during AcSB meetings, discussing the IASB's tentative and final decisions as appropriate given the topic, and the extent and significance of the proposed changes. - 9 By maintaining a strong global presence on the international stage, the AcSB goes beyond simply understanding new or amended IFRS Standards, to influencing their development.
-The Board influences IFRS Standards development by: - (a) raising awareness to its stakeholders; - (b) providing opportunities for stakeholders to make their views known; - (c) responding to documents for comment on the IASB's proposals; and - (d) leveraging round tables and other discussions.

-- 10 Once the IASB issues a new or amended standard, AcSB members receive copies.
+They are made aware of new IASB projects and the IASB's preliminary views on issues significant to Canada through: - (a) updates from the AcSB staff, who monitors the IASB's activities throughout the project's life; - (b) reports from the AcSB Chair and Director on their participation in international meetings with the IASB and other standard setters; and - (c) discussions with other AcSB members who monitor and participate in IASB activities and inform the Board.

+The AcSB deliberates the topics that are the subject of the IASB's projects during AcSB meetings, discussing the IASB's tentative and final decisions as appropriate given the topic, and the extent and significance of the proposed changes.

+- 9 By maintaining a strong global presence on the international stage, the AcSB goes beyond simply understanding new or amended IFRS Standards, to influencing their development.
+The Board influences IFRS Standards development by: - (a) raising awareness to its stakeholders; - (b) providing opportunities for stakeholders to make their views known; - (c) responding to documents for comment on the IASB's proposals; and - (d) leveraging round tables and other discussions. - 10 Once the IASB issues a new or amended standard, AcSB members receive copies.
 AcSB members also receive accompanying material helpful to understand the standard (e.g., the IASB's Basis for Conclusions, implementation guidance and illustrative examples).
-Building on knowledge gained from these activities, members familiarize themselves with the requirements of the new or amended standard through self-study and a review of additional information the Board staff provides.
-Depending on the nature and complexity of the new or amended standard, the Board's review occurs as part of its formal deliberations, or it is performed offline (i.e., outside Board meetings). - 11 The staff provides additional information, including a précis of the standard and summaries of: - (a) comments made by Canadians and the AcSB on the relevant IASB exposure draft; - (b) key changes the IASB made to the proposals in its exposure draft;5 and - (c) possible challenges to Canadians in applying the new or amended standard.
+Building on knowledge gained from these activities, AcSB members familiarize themselves with the requirements of the new or amended standard through self-study and a review of additional information the Board staff provides.
+Depending on the nature and complexity of the new or amended standard, the Board's review occurs as part of its formal deliberations, or it is performed offline (i.e., outside Board meetings). - 11 The staff provides additional information, including a précis of the standard and summaries of: - (a) comments made by the AcSB on the relevant IASB exposure draft; - (b) comments made by Canadians on the relevant IASB exposure draft and submitted to the IASB;

+- (c) key changes the IASB made to the proposals in its exposure draft;5 and - (d) possible challenges to Canadians in applying the new or amended standard.